Multi-Issue Social Learning: Detailed proofs

-Note that Lemma \ref{LEM4} is false if we were to assume that the signal vector in both networks is the same (e.g., had we replaced $s_{\tau(1)},s_{\tau(2)},\ldots,s_{\tau(N)}$ with $s_1,s_2,\ldots,s_N$ in $\cal H$).
+Note that Lemma \ref{LEM4} is false if we were to assume that the signal vector in both networks is the same (e.g., had we replaced $s_{\tau(1)},s_{\tau(2)},\ldots,s_{\tau(N)}$ with $s_1,s_2,\ldots,s_N$ in $\mathcal H$).
 However, as we now turn to show, whenever the signal vector is random, as in our model, the following holds.

-\begin{lemma} Let $\tau$ and $\sigma$ be two deterministic permutations of the $N$ agents and consider the following two social learning challenges which differ on the order of arrival and corresponding social networks \begin{enumerate} \item Agents arrive according to the order $\sigma$ and $\cal H$ is the bi-clique where agents $\tau^{-1}(1),\ldots,\tau^{-1}(K)$ are designated as celebrities. \item Agents arrive according to the permutation $\sigma(\tau^{-1})$ and ${\cal G}$ is the bi-clique with agents $1,\ldots,K$ designated as celebrities. \end{enumerate} The expected number of agents taking the optimal action is the same, where the expectation is taken with respect to the random signal. \end{lemma}
+\begin{lemma} Let $\tau$ and $\sigma$ be two deterministic permutations of the $N$ agents and consider the following two social learning challenges which differ on the order by which decisions are made and their corresponding social networks \begin{enumerate} \item Agents make decisions according to the order $\sigma$, and $\mathcal H$ is the bi-clique where agents $\tau^{-1}(1),\ldots,\tau^{-1}(M)$ are designated as celebrities. \item Agents make decisions according to the permutation $\sigma(\tau^{-1})$ and ${\mathcal G}$ is the bi-clique with agents $1,\ldots,M$ designated as celebrities. \end{enumerate} The expected number of agents taking the optimal action is the same, where the expectation is taken with respect to the random signal. \end{lemma}

-\textbf{Proof:}\\ Assume agents in $\cal H$ receive the signal vector $s$ while those in $\cal G$ receive the signal vector $\tau(s)$.
-From Lemma \ref{LEM4} we conclude that the expected number of agents to take an optimal action in both cases is equal.
-In addition note that as any signal vector $s$ has the same probability as the signal vector $\tau(s)$ (this is the exchangeability property of conditionally independent signals) and as the function $s \to \tau(s)$ is one-to-one and onto the distribution over action profiles in $\cal G$ when agents have the receive the signal $s$ and when agents receive the signal $\tau(s)$ is the same .
-The claim now follows.
+\textbf{Proof:} Assume agents in $\mathcal H$ receive the signal vector $s$ while those in $\mathcal G$ receive the signal vector $\tau(s)$.
+From Lemma \ref{LEM4}, we conclude that the expected number of agents to take an optimal action in both cases is equal.
+In addition, note that any signal vector $s$ has the same probability as the signal vector $\tau(s)$ (this is the exchangeability property of conditionally independent signals).
+Therefore, as the function $s \to \tau(s)$ is one-to-one and onto the distribution over action profiles in $\mathcal G$ when agents receive the signal $s$ and when agents receive the signal $\tau(s)$.
+The claim now follows. \QED